How To Hide Your Browsing History and Protect Your Privacy

 How do I keep my internet history private?

-If you wish to keep your browsing history private, you can use a VPN, private browser, or proxy server.
+If you wish to keep your browsing history private, you can use a virtual private network, private browser, or proxy server.

 Use a VPN

-A VPN (virtual private network) is a useful tool that allows you to privatize your online browsing.
-You may wonder, what does a VPN hide?
-Well, the purpose of a VPN connection is to secure your online browsing history and sensitive data by establishing a private connection between your device and the internet, whether that be a computer, mobile device, tablet, or other device.
+A virtual private network (VPN) is a useful tool that allows you to privatize your online browsing.
+The purpose of a VPN connection is to secure your online browsing history and sensitive data by establishing a private connection between your device and the internet, whether that be a computer, mobile device, tablet, or other device.

-VPNs are great to use when you’re connected to a public Wi-Fi network or you’re trying to access geo-restricted content, as you can place your internet connection on a server in the country of your choice and enjoy unrestricted internet access.
+A VPN encrypts your IP address, so it offers protection when you’re connected to a public Wi-Fi network and can help you access geo-restricted content.
+You can place your internet connection on a server in the country of your choice and enjoy unrestricted internet access.
+Plus, your internet traffic passes through encrypted servers, so your real IP and search data are hidden.

 Pros